Dallah-Jnr/HTML-CSS-PROJECT/README.md

 5. Create a pull request on the original repository.

-We welcome contributions and bug reports!
+I welcome contributions and bug reports!

 ## License